alanng10/class-lang/Info/Article/Platform/a.md

 Class compiler modules layer on top of System in the architecture.

-Page modules layer on the of Class compiler in the architecture.
+Page modules layer on top of Class compiler modules in the architecture.

+View modules layer on top of Page modules in the architecture.